 Public intoxication is subject to disciplinary action; where illegal drugs, prescription drugs not prescribed to a student, or the illegal use or abuse of alcohol are involved in a disciplinary case, the sanctions are more severe.

 Fire Safety Restrictions.
 The possession or use of fireworks, candles (new or burnt wick) or open flames are prohibited.
 Tampering with fire bells or alarms, pull stations, extinguishers, hoses, exit signs, instruction signs and sprinkler systems and rendering a false alarm are all prohibited.
-Kitchen appliances, with the exception of coffee pots with a maximum two-hour automatic shutoff feature, may not be stored or used in personal residence hall rooms.
+Kitchen appliances may not be stored or used in personal residence hall rooms.
 No fabric may be hung from ceilings or draped over doorways.